-Discover some of the most amazing techniques to not only clean, but to also waterproof your faux leather boots, the techniques I’m going to share with you today are the ones I use with my own shoes and boots, and also the ones I’m going to use in my shop to deal with my clients’ faux leather shoes.
+Discover some of the most amazing techniques to not only clean, but to also waterproof your faux leather boots, the techniques I’m going to share with you today are the ones I use with my own shoes and boots, and also the ones I use in my shop to deal with my clients’ faux leather shoes.

-To most people, using a good leather conditioner is the easy answer whenever it comes to cleaning and waterproofing their faux leather boots, they just think that applying some few drops is more than enough to preserve and keep them looking great!
+To most people, using a good faux leather conditioner is the easiest answer whenever it comes to cleaning and waterproofing their faux leather boots, they just think that applying some few drops is more than enough to preserve and keep them looking great!

 But from my experience, leather conditioners are not very suitable for preserving and cleaning your boots!